-- 4. Once a complainant has been determined to be habitual or vexatious, their status will be kept under review after one year and monitored by the CEO with reports being taken to Council as required.
-If a complainant subsequently demonstrates a more reasonable - 5.
-In the event a complainant reverts to habitual or vexatious behaviours then the status will be reinforced.
+- 3. The CEO will notify complainants, in writing, of the reasons why their complaint has been treated as habitual or vexatious, and the action that will be taken.
+The CEO will also notify the Elected Members that a constituent has been designated as a habitual or vexatious complainant. - 4.
+Once a complainant has been determined to be habitual or vexatious, their status will be kept under review after one year and monitored by the CEO with reports being taken to Council as required.
+If a complainant subsequently demonstrates a more reasonable approach then their status will be reviewed.